MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Added some more themes.
+Prepping for update as well.
 * Added Vera House mode sensor and associated stuff
 * Added scripts for some Vera scenes
 * Added DAKboard iFrame panel